OTV-6

 USA-299, also referred to as USSF-7 and Orbital Test Vehicle 6 (OTV-6), is the third flight of the first Boeing X-37B, an American unmanned vertical-takeoff, horizontal-landing spaceplane.
 It was launched to low Earth orbit aboard an Atlas V launch vehicle from SLC-41 on 17 May 2020.
 Its mission designation is part of the USA series.

-The spaceplane is operated by the United States Space Force, which considers the mission classified and as such has not revealed the objectives.
+The spaceplane is operated by the Department of the Air Force Rapid Capabilities Office and United States Space Force, which considers the mission classified and as such has not revealed the objectives.
 However an unclassified secondary satellite, FalconSat-8, was deployed from the X-37B soon after launch.

 Mission

 OTV-6 is the third mission for the first X-37B built, and the sixth X-37B mission overall.
 It flew on an Atlas V in the 501 configuration, and launched from Cape Canaveral Space Launch Complex 41.
 This flight is the first time the space plane has been equipped with a service module to carry additional pieces for experiments.

 OTV-6 was deployed into an orbit with an inclination of approximately 44.60°.

 OTV-6 landed after a record-breaking 908 days at the Shuttle Landing Facility on November 12, 2022.